 Aliens are living among us, and they are struggling to make a successful startup.
-One in particular is rather depressed (think Marvin from The Hitchhiker’s Guide to the Galaxy).
+One, in particular, is rather depressed (think Marvin from The Hitchhiker’s Guide to the Galaxy).
 He is thinking about how to make a lot of money, and realizes humans love cats, so he starts a cat food delivery business.
 His cat food delivery website gets a lot of signups and he gets paid.
 Mostly. 🙁 (making a reference to the alien movie).
 Turns out criminals use fake credit cards and use his trademark to register similar domain names, taking business away from him!

 The alien fellow found out about the whois data and it seems he has the ability to read the entire whois… just by looking at it.
 He is the one.
 Now he knows when his domain is about to expire, when someone uses an important email to sign up, when an order is suspicious, when someone is infringing on their trademark, and more.
 His cat food delivery startup is now a success.
 If you are not alien, fear not – you don’t have to speak Alienish to read the whois.
 We have software for that.
 Sign up today.

 Since I agreed with Hendrikus (“I think aliens could be fun too, but it’s less relatable, especially if they don’t get the reference”) we started working on our “Mad Scientist” story.
 I then went on to create a story and a script that grew from the initial concept.
 Again, a few days passed, and I kid you not, I was watching South Park when the Coon teamed up with Cthulhu.
 I saw this part, which was shown as a depiction of sliding through a comic book.
-(Due to strong language, this video is not safe for work).
+(Due to strong language, this video is not safe for work, and no longer available for watching).
 I just screamed, “We should make an explainer video like this – comic-book style!”
 Diana immediately disagreed, which bugged me, since she was supposed to create all the graphics.
 But then just a few seconds of silence later, without me saying anything, she changed her mind and agreed by saying, “You know what, that’s actually a great idea!”
 We shared this with Hendrikus the next day (he is New Zealand, we are in Croatia), and he was thrilled about the idea, and yes, he also already knew that the Coon teamed up with Cthulhu.

 Diana started working on the graphics, and mentioned she could use some help with the main character, our Mad Scientist.
 So she found Evgeny Polukhin on Dribbble.
 By then I was set on creating someone like Dexter (from Dexter’s Laboratory); we loved some of Evgeny’s work and his style was suitable with Diana’s style of illustrations.